Nonasymptotic bounds on the estimation error of MCMC algorithms: A general inequality for the MSE

 Moreover,

-In this sense the leading term ${\sigmas}/{\sqrt{n}}$ in Theorem \ref{th:BasicMSE} is ``asymptotically correct'' and cannot be improved.\end{rem}
+In this sense, the leading term ${\sigma_{\mathrm{as}}(P,f)}/{\sqrt {n}}$ in Theorem \ref{th:BasicMSE} is ``asymptotically correct'' and cannot be improved. \end{rem}

-\begin{rem}Under additional assumptions of geometric and polynomial ergodicity, in Sections \ref{Sec:Geom} and \ref{Sec:Poly} respectively,we will derive bounds for $\asvar$ and $\czero,$ $\cone,$ $\ctwo$ in terms of some explicitly computable quantities. \end{rem}
+\begin{rem} Under additional assumptions of geometric and polynomial ergodicity, in Sections~\ref{Sec:Geom} and~\ref{Sec:Poly} respectively, we will derive bounds for $\sigma_{\mathrm{as}}^{2}(P,f)$ and $C_{0}(P),$ $C_{1}(P,f),$ $C_{2}(P,f)$ in terms of some explicitly computable quantities. \end{rem}

 \begin{rem} In our related work \cite{latuszynski2011nonasymptotic}, we discuss a special case of the setting considered here, namely when regeneration times $T_k$ are identifiable.
-These leads to $X_0 \sim \nu$ and an regenerative estimator of the form The estimator $\hat{\theta}_{T_{R(n)}}$ is somewhat easier to analyze.
-We refer to \cite{latuszynski2011nonasymptotic} for details. \end{rem}
+These leads to $X_0 \sim\nu$ and an regenerative estimator of the form